 Deciding where to stay in Rome is no easy feat.
 Rome has 22 districts, or rioni.
-That’s a lot to digest as a visitor to the Eternal City!
 Each neighborhood has a distinct personality, price tag and atmosphere to consider when you pick your temporary home in Italy’s capital city.
-Ranging from hip and historic to authentic and low-key, the best neighborhood to stay in Rome depends entirely on you.
-For an introduction to the main neighborhoods in Rome, read on!
+This guide will provide you with the key info you need to decide where to stay in Rome.

 Rome’s Top Neighborhoods

 While there are 22 rioni, or districts, in Rome, most visitors to the Eternal City stay in less than half of these.
 Deciding where to stay in Rome is easier once you’ve narrowed your choices down.

 The Spanish Steps and their surrounding neighborhood are widely regarded as the most beautiful part of Rome.
 Neoclassical buildings in beautiful condition line the streets.
 Home to most of the major sites first-time visitors to Rome want to see, staying here is advantageous.